nxndps/dialpad-cli/README.md

 # dialpad-cli
 Dialpad CLI Utilities

+##Install

+1. `pip3 install -r requirements.txt`

+2. You will need an API key to user the CLI Utilities.
+You have two methods to supply this key.
+- Create or update `.dp.env` in the local directory add the line `dptoken=XXXXXXXXX` .
+- Create the ENV variable `dptoken` with the API key value.

 ## Copyright
 Copyright 2022 Dialpad, Inc. Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation